 Fireplace Mantels Installation & Care

-Fireplace Mantel Installation Tips
+Fireplace Mantel Installation & Care Tips

 There are quite a few ways to install a fireplace mantel.
-All of our fireplace mantels are all custom made to order, using your precise specifications.
+All of our fireplace mantels are all custom-made to order, using your precise specifications.
 On average, mantels up to six feet in length weigh in at about 100 pounds or less.
 But longer, thicker fireplace mantels can weigh in at a few hundred pounds.
 We highly suggest that you enlist the help of a licensed professional contractor, if you are not able to complete the fireplace mantel installation yourself.
 The information on this page is intended to give you an idea of how our fireplace mantels are usually installed.
 We can not be held responsible for improper installations, building code violations, or accidents that may occur while it is being installed.

-Determine Proper Height
+Determine Proper Height for Installation

 Slide on Over Re-bar Method